Banjo guitar

+The banjo guitar differs from the standard five-string banjo in the number of strings, playing and tuning methods, and a slightly different timbre.
+The first versions of six-string banjos were introduced in the late 19th century though did not gain popularity.
+The concept was reintroduced in the mid to late 20th century.

 Banjo guitar players

 Johnny St. Cyr was the first well known player of six string banjo.
 He used it in Louis Armstrong's Hot Five and Hot Seven, with Jelly Roll Morton, and in his own recordings after World War II.

 A number of musicians have played banjo guitars or guitjos, and one a double-necked guitjo.